andrew1024/scapy-lab/lab.md

 <!--- SCAPY LAYERS EXPLANATION --->

-Use the `-i` flag to enter *interactive mode* in Scapy which will allow us to dissect the packet interactively.
+Additionally, use the `-i` flag to enter *interactive mode* which will allow us to dissect the packet interactively:

 ```bash
 sudo python3 lab.py iface -f ip and icmp -c 1 -i